 Well, WhatsApp has the widest user base in the world with 1.5 billion users in 180 countries.
 WhatsApp isn’t flooded with features like Telegram but it is best in what it can.
 Apart from messaging, it also features Voice and Video calls.
 These are all end-to-end encrypted.

-The Facebook-owned company also introduced new WhatsApp Status where you can add stories which will be shown to your contacts for 24 hours.
+The Facebook-owned company also introduced new WhatsApp Status where you can add stories that will be shown to your contacts for 24 hours.
 It’s just like Snapchat or Instagram Stories.
 You can see who has viewed your status, and anyone can reply to status as well.
 And there are plenty of options for limiting who can see your status.

 WhatsApp also increased the number of photos you can send to people or groups, from 10 to 30.
 This also extends to WhatsApp Web and WhatsApp’s desktop clients.
 That’s the best part of this feature since you are more likely to have an extensive collection of photos on your computer.